Haji Huud: In Patan

 Haji Hud stayed in Patan for 51 years.
 Thousands accepted Islam under his influence.
 Thereby he earned the title of Mublligh e Azam.
 He is one of the pioneer peers to spread Islam in Gujarat.
 Others being Baba Rehan, Peer Sayyed Sharfuddin Mohammad (Peer Faluda), and Peer Sayyed Shahabuddin Ibne Sayyed Zahiruddin from Bharuch, Surat, and Kathiawad respectively.

 Haji Hud's son Ismail got khilafat from Ghaus-e-azam Pirane peer dastagir.

 There were several notable scholars among the descendants of Haji Hud.
 Makhdum Qazi Ahmed Jood (One of the four Ahmeds after whom Ahmedabad is named) and Ghaus ul Wara Hasan Faqih were among them.

 Death

-Haji Hud died on 15th Rajab 536 Hijri (1142 A.D.) at the age of 117 years.
+Haji Hud died on 15th Rajab 536 Hijri (16 October 1142 A.D.) aged 117 years.
 His mazaar is in Patan near the Khan Sarovar.